migueljsleca/Generate-image---1/README.md

 No code x AI

-Use Tally forms to get make the prompt, send it to DALLE then display it in Airtable
+Use Tally forms to make the prompt, send it to DALLE then display it in Airtable